About AIMer

 Publications

-- Seongkwang Kim, Jincheol Ha, Mincheol Son, Byeonghak Lee.
+- Seongkwang Kim, Jincheol Ha, Mincheol Son, and Byeonghak Lee.

 - KpqC Competition Submission (v0.9): (pdf)